 11.1 When a resident threatened with homelessness or is homeless and a deposit is required from the council an inspection must be made of the property to ensure it is of a decent standard and that the appropriate certificates are available from the landlord.
-During 2010/11, 35 inspections were undertaken and since 1 April 2011 there have been 37 inspections.
-If a property fails and inspection the rent deposit is not given until the landlord has brought the property up to a decent standard.
+Between 1st April and 30 September 40 inspections have been undertaken, which is almost double those for last year.
+If a property fails an inspection the rent deposit is not given until the landlord has brought the property up to a decent standard.